-Туре Description Properties Custom property; can be used in scripts and plugins.
+Туре Description Properties Custom property; can be used in scripts and plug- ins.
 Those inherited from templates cannot be modified on the component level.
 Environment Available to environments that use the component.
-The property will appear on the environment's Component Mappings pane (Applications > [selected application] &gt; Environments &gt; [selected environment] &gt; Component
+The property will appear on the environment's Component Mappings pane (Applications > [selected application] > Environments > [selected environment] > Component